- Duration: 7 hours

 THE circular Perdekop Trail rises 850m from its starting point to peak halfway at Perdekop, 1 575m.
 Perdekop is the highest point in the Mont Rochelle Nature Reserve.
 This route description assumes a clockwise hike but the trail can also be hiked in an anticlockwise direction.

 Start off at the entry gate, go past Breakfast Rock and carry on towards Uitkyk.
-About 2.7km from the entry gate (33-52-50 S; 19-09-42 E) the Perdekop Trail branches off towards the east of the Uitkyk Trail (elevation 1 108m).
+About 2.7km from the entry gate (33-52-50 S; 19-09-42 E) the Perdekop Trail branches off right towards the east of the Uitkyk Trail (elevation 1 108m).
 The footpath continues in a general easterly direction, climbing steadily (+/- 180m) in the first kilometre.

 For the next 2km the footpath swings in a north-easterly direction, then northerly and north-easterly.
 Along this sector superb panoramic views of the Wemmershoek valley and surrounding cliffs can be seen.
 To the west Table Mountain is visible on a clear day.